adityaxp/STA/README.md

 application platform which provides an efficient and a reliable way for students and teachers to interact with each other.
-The STA the platform can be used for sharing study material, assignment submission, and assessment and to receive various updates from the institute
+The STA the platform can be used for sharing study material, assignment submission, assessment and to receive various updates from the institute.

 # Screenshots